eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/common.rst

 TopicType
 ^^^^^^^^^

-The |Topic| name and data type are used to determine whether Datawriters and DataReaders can exchange messages.
+This XML element allows the configuration of the specific :ref:`historyqospolicy` and :ref:`resourcelimitsqospolicy` QoS of the Datawriters and DataReaders in which this element is defined inside of.
-This XML element allows the configuration of the :ref:`historyqospolicy` and :ref:`resourcelimitsqospolicy`.
+Also, it sets the :ref:`dds_layer_topic_topicQos` configuration with the policies detailed.

 .. list-table::
   :header-rows: 1